 Strong client relationships aren't getting replaced.
 If a client trusts you, knows how you think, and has history with you, they're not going to swap you for a chatbot.
 The economics of finding and training a new freelancer are real.
 Established trust has genuine value.

-AI-enabled freelancers aren't getting replaced — they're expanding.
-The research on this is consistent: freelancers who have integrated AI tools into their workflow are earning roughly 40% more per hour than those who haven't — a figure Upwork confirmed in its Q1 2025 earnings report, where it noted that freelancers working on AI-related work commanded a 40%-plus hourly premium over those on non-AI work.
+AI-enabled freelancers aren't getting replaced, they're expanding.
+Upwork noted in its Q1 2025 earnings report that freelancers working on AI-related work commanded a 40%-plus hourly premium over those on non-AI work.
 They're not doing less work.
 They're producing more, faster, and at higher quality.
 Clients notice.

 The split outcome here isn't subtle.
 On one side: freelancers who've automated the low-value parts of their process and used that capacity to go deeper on the high-value parts.
 On the other: freelancers competing on price for interchangeable deliverables against tools that work 24 hours a day for a subscription fee.
 Those are genuinely different outcomes.

 What this article can't tell you: which specific tools create that advantage for your type of work, and how to handle the disclosure conversation with clients who will eventually ask.
-Those two questions have real answers — but they depend on your niche and your client relationships in ways this overview can't address.
-(Keep reading — there's a quick test at the end that gives you a concrete starting point.)
+Those two questions have real answers, but they depend on your niche and your client relationships in ways this overview can't address.

 The Multiplier Model